Create a Subject to Analyze Expense Report Data

 7. Select the source and its corresponding data load target.
 We will select expense_report_tutorial as the source and Expense_Report as the data load target.

 8. In Data type, select the Transactional profile data type for the source.
 The data type is dependent on how the source data is formatted.
 In this tutorial, our expense report data is Transactional profile because each column in our file represents a property instead of key-value pair.
-For more information about mapping data types, see Data file types.
+For more information about mapping data types, see Add a Mapping.

 10. In Target group, do nothing.
 It's an optional field that we don't need in this tutorial.
 The target group allows us to group mappings together and is important if we are loading records from multiple source systems; for example, if we had data for regular employees in one file and contingent employees in another file.
 Target groups allow us to load the two sources to the same subject without impacting each other.
 The target group name is not important in this tutorial because our expense report data comes from the same source system.